hardshah/arithmetic_expression_compiler/README.md

-# A basic arithmetic expression interpreter to intermediate representation
+# A basic arithmetic expression compiler to LLVM intermediate representation

 Building a basic interpreter for simple arithmetic expressions using LLVM to generate intermediate representation For more information check out the examples of usage for this simple language frontend.